 "There is also for me, being of the Jewish faith, still another question concerning Rosebery's attempt to grossly undervalue and lessen the importance of my work on the monastic life.
 Perhaps those at Rosebery's do not know of the early monastic tradition in Judaism.
 The desert settlement of Qumran, near the Dead Sea, as recorded in the Dead Sea Scrolls, was a center of monastic life in Judaism from the second century BC to the first century AD.
 Contemporary with the Qumran community, which followed a cenobitic monastic life, were the Therapeutae, the Jewish eremites whose main settlement was near Alexandria.
 The Therapeutae, who lived in solitude in hermitages and maintained a strict regime of prayer and of reading and studying the Holy Scriptures, were the subjects of the first-century Jewish philosopher Philo of Alexandria's celebrated treatise The Contemplative Life."

-"In his deeply moving reply, written in the spirit of ecumenism, Abbot Enda Ducey, Mellifont Abbey, concludes his letter: 'Give my love to Stanley.
+"Ronald and I were deeply appreciative to receive a letter written in the spirit of ecumenism from Abbot Enda Ducey, Mellifont Abbey.
+The Abbot concludes his letter: 'Give my love to Stanley.
 My contact with him has been precious to me as it showed how much we have in common before the Lord.
 You know, I keep you both in my Masses and prayers as I have your welfare and happiness very much at heart.
 Your friends here are well.
 God love you both.
 Every success.'

 Stanley Roseman's paintings and drawings on the monastic life earned him high esteem from Benedictine, Cistercian, Trappist, and Carthusian monks and nuns in addition to their admiration for the artist's knowledge of monastic history and their appreciation of his own contemplative nature.
 Friendships developed, as eloquently expressed in letter from Abbot Enda Ducey of the Trappist Abbey of Mellifont.
 The artist recounts: